 This blog has been inspired by books more often than not.
-When I crafted the first version of my personal website many years ago, a database of my favorite books was one of the first things I added and changed frequently.
+When I crafted my first personal website many years ago, a database of my favorite books was one of the first things I added and changed frequently.

 For better or for worse – I organize my thoughts and my websites in relation to books I have read or pick books in order to find new ways to articulate what is on my subconscious mind.

 Based on the feedback on my recent post about favorite books 2013 I am now keeping …